cc1635/Student-Performance-Data-Set2/README.md

   - http://archive.ics.uci.edu/ml/datasets/Student+Performance#

 ## Data Description:
-The dataset contains 395 data, which provides the students' performance on Math, and the basic information about the students including gender, age, family condition such as family size, and parents' education level and career information.
+The dataset contains 395 data, which provides the students' performance on Math and Portuguese, and the basic information about the students including gender, age, family condition such as family size, and parents' education level and career information.
 We would like to understand if there is a relationship between students' subject performance and different family conditions.

 ## Problem Statement: